hellflame/argparse/README.md

 })
 ```

-Flag argument can not be `Required` (you should know the reason and flag argument has more restrictions, you will be noticed when using it)
+Flag argument can not be `Required` (flag argument has more [restrictions](#restriction-of-flags), you will be noticed while choosing it)

 #### 5. Positional Argument

-If you want users to input arguments by positions, set `Positional` to be true. [example](examples/yt-download/main.go)
+If you want users to input arguments by position, set `Positional` to be true. [example](examples/yt-download/main.go)

 ```go
 parser.Strings("", "url", &argparse.Option{